DivadNojnarg/blogdown_sources/content/blog/BestofShiny.md

 ```
 which allows the user to display each panel as desired, giving a more flexible design.
-However, be careful when adding these functions: your design has to remain functional!
+However your design has to remain functional!

 ## Extend shiny input elements: **shinyWidgets**
 It is definitely one of my favorite shiny package, developed by the [dreamR](https://www.dreamrs.fr)